Your rights if your landlord is selling

 Delaying eviction if you need more time

-You can use this template to help you.
-Copy and paste the text below and personalise it with your details.
+Use our template to contact your landlord.
+Copy and paste the text and personalise it with your details.

 Template: ask your landlord to delay eviction